nlgranger/SeqTools/README.rst

 Documentation
 -------------

-The documentationn is hosted at `https://lazyproc.readthedocs.io`_.
+The documentation is hosted at https://lazyproc.readthedocs.io

 Similar libraries